certain-heisenberg/VDC-App/README.md

 # VDC-App

-Virtual Dental Clinic
+## Virtual Dental Clinic

-Make sure react-native and package-manager 'npx' is installed on your system.

 To see the app running in your mobile, follow the below steps:

+Make sure 'react-native' and package-manager 'npx' is installed on your system.

 ```
 git clone https://github.com/kineticdud/VDC-App.git
 cd VDC-App